aloan93/exhibition-curator/README.md

 ### Step 1: Cloning

-Clone this repository to your machine and navigate to the root directory with the following terminal commends:
+Clone this repository to your machine and navigate to the root directory with the following terminal commands:

 ```
 git clone https://github.com/aloan93/fe-exhibition-curator.git